ScaledAgile, Inc. logo

 Note: This article is part of the Community Contributions series, which provides additional points of view and guidance based on the experiences and opinions of the extended SAFe community of experts.

-One of the key activities that will help make your SAFe program a success is the careful preparation of your Features prior to Program Increment (PI) planning.
+One of the key activities that will help make your SAFe program a success is the careful preparation of your Features prior to PI Planning.
 And one important aspect of this preparation is to slice up any of the targeted features that are too large to be easily delivered within a PI.

 In this guidance article, we will share some of our experiences in slicing features into smaller ones.